Name: Joseph Pettet

 Thomas Pettit 001100001000 002000000000

-Judging from the census and other data, Thomas appears to have first been
+Judging from the census and other data, Thomas was first married by the

 Daniel (1811-1900+).
 If Joseph was of the family, he was the younger of the